vuongdh/benhan/README.md

-# benhan
+# Benh an
-…or create a new repository on the command line git init git add README.md git commit -m "first commit"
+# create a new repository on the command line

+git init
+git add README.md
+git commit -m "first commit"